Dordrecht: The Patriots movement

-Modern history
+In the Kingdom of the Netherlands (1815–2023)

+During the French period (1795–1813) Dordrecht continued to have a decent sea harbor and, for ocean-going ships, it was easier to reach than Rotterdam harbor.
+This changed in 1829, when the Voorne Canal was opened.
+Meanwhile, profits from the trade with the Dutch East Indies probably obscured the fact that Dordrecht was losing the maritime competition with Rotterdam.
+The end of Dordrecht as a first rate sea harbor came about when the Nieuwe Waterweg became fully usable in 1883.
+Compared to Dordrecht, Rotterdam sent about four times as much cargo up the Rhine to Germany in 1875.
+In 1895 this was 30 times as much and in 1910 about 200 times.
+In absolute numbers cargo from Dordrecht declined by more than 50%.

+In the early 19th century, Dordrecht was a major center for shipbuilding.
+It was also a center of the Dutch timber market.
+As a smaller town, wages were lower than in Amsterdam and Rotterdam.
+It all made that many shipping lines that sailed to the East Indies for the Netherlands Trading Society (NTS) had their ships built in Dordrecht.
+Shipbuilders and shipping lines from Dordrecht profited disproportionally from the NTS policies.
+From about 1850 to 1876, the NTS gradually stopped its protection of Dutch shipping.

+The traditional (cane) sugar refining industry of Dordrecht would not survive the industrial revolution.
+However, in 1861 Dordrecht Sugar Factory became operational as second modern beet sugar factory of the Netherlands.

-In the 18th century, the importance of Dordrecht began to wane, and Rotterdam became the main city in the region.
-Yet throughout the centuries, Dordrecht held a key position in the defense of Holland.
+Throughout the centuries, Dordrecht held a key position in the defense of Holland.
 It hosted an army division well into the 20th century.
 During the mobilization of August 1939, infantry and artillery were sent to Dordrecht to defend the island.
 When the Germans invaded the Netherlands on 10 May 1940, German paratroopers landed in Dordrecht.
-After fierce fighting they overtook the bridges Dordrecht-Moerdijk and Dordrecht-Zwijndrecht.
+After fierce fighting they took the bridges Dordrecht-Moerdijk and Dordrecht-Zwijndrecht.
 Many buildings in Dordrecht were destroyed.

-At the end of the Second World War, during the winter of 1944–45, Dordrecht and its surroundings were in the middle between the opposing armies.
+Towards the end of the Second World War, during the winter of 1944–45, Dordrecht and its surroundings were in the middle between the opposing armies.
 The border between occupied and liberated regions ran along the Hollands Diep.
 Dordrecht was finally liberated by the Canadian Army.

 In 1970, the municipality Dubbeldam (then ca. 10,000 inhabitants) and the southern part of the municipality of Sliedrecht were incorporated into Dordrecht, making Dordrecht Island one municipality.